-Measure Name Measure Name Diabetes: Annual A1C Testing Referrals to Non-Network Imaging for Low Back Pain 7-Day Mental Health Follow-up Children with Pharyngitis Well Child Visits Children with Upper Respiratory Infection (M1) Medical capability reports provided to (URI) CCMDs upon request Provider Communication (M2) Are commands satisfied with the quality of the reports?
-Care Coordination (M1) Percentage of Patients moved from theater by TOP Contractor when deferred by TRANSCOM Beneficiary Satisfaction w/online enrollment svc (M2) Percentage of patient movement requests where a "go/no go" decision was provided to the unit within 90 minutes Access to Care (ATC) Days to Specialty Care (Prime Enrolled) Per Member Per Month (PMPM) Active Duty Dental Care Access Private Sector Care Cost Blue indicates the eight overlap measures on the direct care and purchased care dashboards
+Measure Name Measure Name Diabetes: Annual A1C Testing Referrals to Non-Network Imaging for Low Back Pain 7-Day Mental Health Follow-up Children with Pharyngitis Well Child Visits Children with Upper Respiratory Infection (M1) Medical capability reports provided to (URI) CCMDs upon request Provider Communication (M2) Are commands satisfied with the quality of Provider Communication the reports?
+Care Coordination (M1) Percentage of Patients moved from theater by Care Coordination TOP Contractor when deferred by TRANSCOM Beneficiary Satisfaction w/online enrollment (M2) Percentage of patient movement requests svc where a "go/no go" decision was provided to the sve unit within 90 minutes Access to Care (ATC) Days to Specialty Care Par Mamber Par Month (DMDM) (Prime Enrolled) Per Member Per Month (PMPM) Active Duty Dental Care Access Private Sector Care Cost

 The MHS continues to evolve with regard to its three concurrent transformations: (1) the DHA's management and administration of all MTFs as directed by the NDAA FY 2017 Section 702, (2) its high reliability journey in response to mandates following the 2014 Secretary of Defense MHS Review, and (3) the deployment of an electronic health record (EHR) for inpatient, outpatient, in-garrison, and deployed documentation of patient care.
-S2,53,125 Support of these efforts includes strategic partnerships, participation in clinical quality improvement networks or registries, and audit or evaluation of salient programs to improve patients' health and clinical outcomes in the delivery of health care.
+Support of these efforts includes strategic partnerships, participation in clinical quality improvement networks or registries, and audit or evaluation of salient programs to improve patients' health and clinical outcomes in the delivery of health care.